umangkumarr/Image-Steganography/Readme.md

     Steganography.c - Functions Prototype And The Main Function Decode.c        - Decoding Function.
     Encode.c        - Encoding Function.

-# For Execution of the Program, Follow the Steps:
+# Steps For The Execution of The Program:

     ~$ cc Steganography.c -o Stegano